ReeceJones/reece-start/README.md

 # reece-start

-This is a repo that I use as a starting point for new projects.
+Starter kit for building B2B applications using Stripe connect.
 It is based on SvelteKit + Go, and adopts a (kindof) cloud-native approach for deployments.

 ## Features